-1. Securing the money (2 to 4 weeks)
+1. Securing the Money (2 to 4 weeks)

 Your lender will let you know what information is needed for you to prequalify for a loan and will also help you determine how much money you can borrow and how much cash you’ll have to contribute to your project.
 Depending on how quickly you can compile the data and documentation for the lender, most banks can issue a prequalification within a matter of days or just a few weeks.

-2. Finding the land (1 to 6 months…but maybe longer!)
+2. Finding the Land (1 to 6 Months… But Maybe Longer!)

-3. Planning and designing (4 to 6 months)
+3. Planning & Design (4 to 6 months)

 Step 1: Needs and wants discovery meeting, resulting in a project summary document (1 to 2 weeks)

-Step 2: Design agreement
+Step 2: Sign the design agreement

 Step 3: Floor plan/architectural phase (6 to 10 weeks)

-Step 6: Budgeting and estimating (3 to 4 weeks)
+Step 5: Budgeting and estimating (3 to 4 weeks)

-Total planning and design time line: 18 to 28 weeks (4.5 to 7 months)
+Total planning and design time line: 14 to 22 weeks (4–5 months)

 Our design process culminates with a budget review meeting in which we reveal and review the full design package: plans, selections, and budget.
 As soon as we sign the construction agreement to build what we just designed, two things will then happen simultaneously: 1) We provide the plans, specifications, budget, and contract to the lender, who then orders a preconstruction appraisal.
 The lender will do their final underwriting and prepare the loan to close.
 2) We submit for all permits, including the building permit and the septic permit (where applicable).
 This process usually takes 30 to 45 days.

-5. Building (6 to 9 months)
+5. Building (6 to 9 Months)

-The building time line can vary depending on the season, weather conditions, site conditions, and size and complexity of the home, but is typically 6 to 9 months (from breaking ground to move in).
+The building timeline can vary depending on the season, weather conditions, site conditions, and size and complexity of the home, but is typically 6 to 9 months (from breaking ground to move in).